Shortest Beatles song?

 Throwaway

-An acoustic take was placed between Mean Mr Mustard and Polythene Pam.
-When this was played back at the end of the month Paul didn’t like the result.
+Her Majesty was provisionally placed between Mean Mr Mustard and Polythene Pam in the Long Medley.
+When this was played back at the end of the month McCartney was dissatisfied:

 ‘Throw it away,’ he told engineer, John Kurlander.
 ‘It doesn’t work.’

-Kurlander because Abbey Road engineers had been instructed to never discard anything recorded by The Beatles.
-So he placed discarded song to the end of the master tape: inserting fourteen seconds of the lead-out tape which creates silence between “The End” and “Her Majesty”.
+Abbey Road engineers had been instructed to never discard anything recorded by The Beatles.
+So Kurlander placed discarded song to the end of the master tape: inserting fourteen seconds of the lead-out tape which creates silence between “The End” and “Her Majesty”.